mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 The headless field hooks (e.g.: `useDateField`) are returning a new prop called `enableAccessibleFieldDOMStructure`.
 This is used to know if the current UI expected is built using the accessible DOM structure or not.
-Learn more about this new DOM structure on the [dedicated doc section](/x/react-date-pickers/fields/#dom-structure).
+Learn more about this new [accessible DOM structure](/x/react-date-pickers/fields/#accessible-dom-structure).

 When building a custom UI, you are most-likely only supporting one DOM structure, so you can remove `enableAccessibleFieldDOMStructure` before it is passed to the DOM: